jasongoodwin/the-trading-well/README.md

 # tradewell

-dark arts go here
+Repository containing dark arts.

-# Pinescript Quickstart
+# Pinescript Basics

 ## Boilerplate
 files have the version annotation at the top: